alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 Going a little faster would make it much more interesting.
 There are [plans](https://en.wikipedia.org/wiki/Breakthrough_Starshot)
 to launch micro-spacecrafts at 15% of the speed of light (0.15 _c_, or 45,000 km/s):
-each would weight a few grams and be accelerated using lasers, reaching their target planet [Proxima Centauri b](https://en.wikipedia.org/wiki/Proxima_Centauri_b) in [around 30 years](https://www.wolframalpha.com/input/?i=time+to+travel+4.2+light+years+at+45000+km%2Fs+in+years).
+each would weigh a few grams and be accelerated using powerful lasers, reaching their target planet [Proxima Centauri b](https://en.wikipedia.org/wiki/Proxima_Centauri_b) in [around 30 years](https://www.wolframalpha.com/input/?i=time+to+travel+4.2+light+years+at+45000+km%2Fs+in+years).
 Many technologies need to be improved by orders of magnitude